uthcode/learntosolveit/source/ruby.rst

     class Something < Object

-The object heirarchy is something like this
+The object hierarchy is something like this

     null
     Object